acuenmu/1st-Test/Lesson-Plan-Zoom.md

 📜  5) Group Activity using slides (3 snippets of CSS code): showing the snippets of the code you prepared, ask to identify all the advanced selectors used in it.
 After a bit of discussion, reveal the answer highligthing every single one and move to the next snippet.

 💻  6) Working by pairs - using Zoom breakout rooms + CodePen
-- Activty 1 (class divided by pairs and breakout rooms): ask to add 5 more languages to the list and use the selectors they want to show they can work with them in the code.
+- Activty 1 (class divided by pairs and breakout rooms): ask to add 5 more languages to the list and use whichever selectors they may want just to play and show they can work with them in the code.
 Link: https://codepen.io/abernier/embed/NWKmera?height=485&theme-id=0&default-tab=html,result

 (bring the students back to the main Zoom session to explain the instructions for the second activity)

-- Activity 2: Using the 'real-live example' you brought (or using the Star Wars CodePen by JOSH https://codepen.io/spamgoblin/pen/VwbByXM)
+- Activity 2: (again the breakout rooms) Using the 'real-live example' you brought (or using the Star Wars CodePen by JOSH https://codepen.io/spamgoblin/pen/VwbByXM)
 Ask them to modify the CSS to get it similar to X (screenshot of the final look of the site you want the students to replicate)
 Check on each room, ask if they need help and suggest options accordingly.

-- Quick presentation: at the end of Activity 2, bring them all back to the main Zoom session and ask them to share their screens with the group to show the results of their work with the group.
+- Quick presentation: at the end of Activity 2, bring them all back to the main Zoom session and ask them to share their screens with the group to show the results of their work with them.
 Ask them about their biggest challenges for the task.

-(optional) 7) Run a "quiz race" using Kahoot, MyQuiz or similar for learners to identify selectors used in the lesson.
-This is an optional activity if you need to complete the duration of the lesson and enables some fun competition amongst the students.
+❔ (optional) 7) Run a "quiz race" using Kahoot, MyQuiz or similar for learners to identify selectors used in the lesson.
+This is an optional activity if you need to complete the duration of the lesson and it enables some fun competition amongst the students.

 ### Part 3 - Questions and Next Steps